 House-hunting is the fun part.
 So is throwing the housewarming party.
 But taking the time to prepare yourself for the unexpected can make you feel more confident as a new homeowner.
-It can also cut down on the likelihood that any snafus should arise.
+It can also cut down on the likelihood that anything undesirable will pop up.

 We asked, and homeowners answered.
 These are the little things they wished someone had told them before they moved in: